vaulty-co/docs/docs/cookbooks/safe-sensitive-data-import.md

 }
 ```

-Vaulty setup is completed now.
+Vaulty is setup now.
 Let's stop our services and start them again but this time with Vaulty:

 ```shell
 docker-compose down